jobinau/pg_gather/README.md

 3. **Authentication agnostic**<br>
    Any authentication mechanism supported by PostgreSQL works for data gathering.
 So if `psql` is able to connect, data for analysis can be collected.
 4. **Any Operating System** <br>
    Linux 32 / 64 bit, SunSolaris, Apple macOS, Microsoft Windows.
-Works everywhere where `psql` is available Windows users may Refer the Notes section below
+Works everywhere where `psql` is available
+   Windows users may Refer the Notes section below
 5. **Architecture agnostic**<br>
    x86-64 bit, ARM, Sparc, Power etc
 6. **Auditable data** : Data is collected in a text file of Tab Seperated Values (TSV) format.
 Which makes it possible for reviewing and auditing the information before handing over for analysis.
 7. **Any cloud** : Works with AWS RDS, Google Cloud SQL, On-Prim etc<br> (Please see Heroku and AWS Aurora specific note in Notes section below)
-8. **Zero failure** : Successful report generation with available information even if the Data collection partially fails due to permission issues  or unavailability of tables / views.
+8. **Zero failure design** : A Successful report generation with available information happens even if the Data collection is partial or there was failures due to permission issues  or unavailability of tables / views or other reasons.

 # How to Use